 |Miss Verity Wilson||Year 7 Progress Leaderemail@example.com|

 |Miss Charlotte Woodman||Year 10 Progress Leaderemail@example.com|

 |Mrs Gemma Clarke||Pastoral Managerfirstname.lastname@example.org|

 The Designated member of staff (DMS) is Kevin Laundon, AHT Behaviour and Safety.
-Sonia Victor, SENCo and the Progress Leaders are also trained in Child Protection.
+The Progress Leaders are also trained in Child Protection.

 Mr Xavier Eloquin is a chartered Child and Educational Psychologist and associate fellow of the British Psychological Society.
 He is a certified Human Givens Psychotherapist and an affiliate of OPUS (an Organisation Promoting an Understanding of Society).
 He is passionate about the power psychology has to enrich the lives of children, teenagers, parents and teachers.
 He worked as an Educational Psychologist for the Local Authority for nine years and now has an independent practice supporting a number of schools directly.